http4k/http4k/src/docs/guide/howto/configure_an_oauth_server/index.md

-title: http4k Custom OAuth Authorization Server
+title: http4k How-to: Custom OAuth Authorization Server
 description: Recipe for using http4k to create an authorization server that provides an *authorization code* access flow

 ### Gradle setup